 Fenster, T. (ed) Gender, planning and human rights

 Routledge, 1999.
-Looks at human rights from an unusual perspective, arguing that
+Looks at human rights from an unusual perspective.

 Edwin Mellen, 1999.
 Examine the cultural background of womens rights, and the

 recognition of those rights as human rights issues per se.

 Afkhami, M. (ed) Faith and freedom: womens human rights in the Muslim world

 Tauris, 1995.
 Essays which scrutinise aspects of womens human rights experience in a